2020 Washington Nationals season: Team news

 The Nationals were also linked in media reports to other free agents, including first baseman Justin Smoak (ultimately signed by the Milwaukee Brewers), third basemen Josh Donaldson (ultimately signed by the Minnesota Twins) and Maikel Franco (ultimately signed by the Kansas City Royals), along with starting pitchers Madison Bumgarner (ultimately signed by the Arizona Diamondbacks) and Zack Wheeler (ultimately signed by the Philadelphia Phillies).

 Eight Nationals were eligible for salary raises through the arbitration system during the offseason: pitchers Roenis Elías, Koda Glover, Javy Guerra, Joe Ross, and Hunter Strickland; infielders Wilmer Difo and Trea Turner; and outfielder Michael A. Taylor.
 The Nationals signed Strickland and Difo to new one-year contracts.
 Hours before the deadline for teams to tender new contracts to arbitration-eligible players, on December 2, Glover announced his retirement from professional baseball at age 26.
 The Nationals tendered contracts to all eligible players except Glover and Guerra, who were non-tendered, although Guerra later re-signed with the Nationals on a minor league pact.
 The Nationals agreed to one-year contracts for each of their tendered players, avoiding arbitration.

-Within days, the Nationals signed a new reliever, former Oakland Athletics minor league closer Kyle Finnegan.
+A few days later, the Nationals signed a new reliever, former Oakland Athletics minor league closer Kyle Finnegan.
 Finnegan was the first free agent signing of the offseason announced by the team, on December 8, 2019.
 The Nationals added to their bullpen again on January 3, 2020, announcing they had signed veteran Will Harris to a three-year contract.
 On January 29, the team acquired reliever Ryne Harper from the Minnesota Twins.

-The Nationals added new blood to their position player roster as well, announcing the signings of infielders Starlin Castro to a two-year deal and Eric Thames to a one-year deal on January 7 and 8, respectively.
+The Nationals added new positions player to their roster as well, announcing the signings of infielders Starlin Castro to a two-year deal and Eric Thames to a one-year deal on January 7 and 8, respectively.